Our tariffs

 Switch to green energy and let us take care of the rest

-Download our app to send us meter readings and pay your bills
+Download our app from the Google Play or App Store here to send us meter readings and pay your bills

 Help with our tariffs

-Economy 7 runs on a cheaper rate at night, usually between 12am and 7am.
-It could save you money if you have a night storage heater, or if you charge an electric vehicle overnight.
+Both run on a cheaper rate at night.
+Economy 7 usually has a cheaper rate between 12am and 7am and an EV tariff is between 12am and 5am.
+They could save you money if you have a night storage heater, or if you charge an electric vehicle overnight.

-It stands for Pay As You Go, and it means you pay for your energy as you need it, by topping up your meter with a prepayment key or card.
+It stands for Pay As You Go, and it means you pay for your energy as you need it by topping up your meter with a prepayment key or card, or online or by phone if you have a smart meter.
 You can find out more here.

 When you move into a property supplied by Ecotricity, there are several pieces of information we need to open your account: